Renardjojo/PetForDesktop/README.md

 ## Disclamer:
 The concept of this application is inspired by another application called [Babafriend](https://hempuli.itch.io/baba-friend).
 This application is close source and does not allow me to customize the code base and features ...
 Now you can.
+Fox's sprite sheet was shared by [elthen](https://elthen.itch.io/2d-pixel-art-fox-sprites) and modified to suit my needs.
 PetForDesktop also takes small screenshots of your screen to process collision and edge detection.
 This application will **NEVER** save or send them!